Family Services

 Through different levels of care, members can receive comprehensive, evidence-based, and informed treatment that will sustain community tenure, advance emotional, physical, and cognitive development, and strengthen the family system within its natural environment.

-Family-Based Services (FBS) is an 8-month, comprehensive family therapy treatment designed for children under 21.
-It is considered the most intensive in-home family service in the CBH Children’s Continuum of Services.
+Family-Based Mental Health Services (FBMHS) is an eight-month, comprehensive family therapy treatment designed for children and adolescents under 21.
+It is considered the most intensive in-home family service in the CBH children’s continuum of services.

-FBS strives to promote in-home, community-based treatment so families can address challenging child/adolescent behaviors and patterns of interaction in the home, reducing reliance on out-of-home placements such as residential treatment or foster care.
-In addition to supporting parents/caregivers, extended families, and other significant persons during the treatment process, FBS treatment seeks to help youth maintain community tenure by building further natural supports.
+FBMHS strive to promote in-home, community-based treatment so families can address challenging child/adolescent behaviors and patterns of interaction in the home, reducing reliance on out-of-home placements such as residential treatment or foster care.
+In addition to supporting parents/caregivers, extended families, and other significant persons during the treatment process, FBMHS treatment seeks to help youth maintain community tenure by building further natural supports.

-FBS integrates mental health treatment, family support, and case management.
+FBMHS integrate mental health treatment, family support, and case management.
 Parents and caregivers are considered part of the treatment team.
-FBS is provided at least one session per week but should increase in frequency and intensity whenever clinically indicated.
-For crisis planning and support, FBS teams are available 24 hours daily, 7 days weekly.
-FBS also provides assessments, aftercare planning, multisystem service linkage, and referrals.
+FBMHS are provided at least one session per week but should increase in frequency and intensity whenever clinically indicated.
+For crisis planning and support, FBMHS teams are available 24 hours daily, 7 days weekly.
+FBMHS also provide assessments, aftercare planning, multisystem service linkage, and referrals.

 Functional Family Therapy